140mg, 280mg, 420mg and 560mg Film-coated TabletsPRESCRIBING INFORMATION

 Please click the following product name to access the full SmPC

-IMBRUVICA® 140 mg hard capsules
+IMBRUVICA® 140 mg film-coated tablets

 DOSAGE & ADMINISTRATION: